FJXHI/PBO-Squad-ToDo/PBO-Docs/docs/outlook.md

 As another way to only view specific entries, a filter functionality is planned.
 It would provide a way to show tasks with a specific deadline or expenditure.
 This feature is not implemented yet.

+## Restore-button

+When an entry is deleted or ticked, right now it is gone and cannot be recovered.
+A button should appear right after removing an entry to provide a way to undo this action.